 ensure ongoing supervision of all children in attendance at the service

-accompany the child in the ambulance when the parents/guardians are not present, provided that staff-to-child ratios can be maintained at the service
+accompany the child in the ambulance if the parents/guardians are not present, provided that staff-to-child ratios can be maintained at the service

 notify the approved provider of the medical emergency, incident or injury as soon as is practicable

+Early Childhood Teacher (ECT) will complete an Incident, Injury, Trauma and Illness record at the service.
+The ECT or Approved Provider will complete and submit an incident report to the Department of Education within 24 hours.

-complete and submit an incident report to DET, the approved provider and the service’s public liability insurer following a serious incident.
+The Early Childhood Teacher will log the incident on Lucidity and the he approved provider will work with the OH&S/Risk team following the serious incident.

 When a child develops symptoms of illness while at the service, all staff will:

-observing the symptoms of children’s illnesses and injuries and systematically recording and sharing this information with families (and medical professionals where required)
+observe the symptoms of the child’s illness, systematically recording and sharing this information with families (and medical professionals where required)

-ensure that the nominated supervisor, or person in day-to-day care of the service, contacts the parents/guardians or authorised emergency contact for the child
+ensure that the nominated supervisor, or person in day-to-day charge of the service, contacts the parents/guardians or authorised emergency contact for the child

 request that the child is collected from the service if the child is not well enough to participate in the program